|1st Mvmt:||LAWCAP’s Intelligence Police|

 Information about possible solutions to the above-three demands includes:

 Even more alarming—which is almost completely ignored in the IPCC process—is the potential for massive methane feedback.
 As we melt the permafrost and melt the ice under the seabed we are starting to release increasing amounts of methane.
 Methane is a greenhouse gas that is somewhere between 25 and 86 times (depending on how it is calculated) as powerful as carbon dioxide.
 See two videos on Arctic Methane: Why The Sea Ice Matters (2012, 19:34) and A Catastrophe in the Making (2017, 14:54).
 Rupert cautions that some scientists are worried that once this methane release begins to significantly increase it will be uncontrollable and global overheat will become runaway.
-Some of the scientists covered on TUC Radio include
+Some of the scientists covered on TUC Radio (all programs are 29 mins) include:

 Given the severity of this global emergency—that our species as well as every other one still extant is facing the increasing likelihood of a mass extinction event—it is critical and an indicator of psychological health as well as survival instinct that we collectively confront and address the illegitimacy of governments around the globe that are consigning all to extinction, an event of utter finality.
 As Read expresses this: